Ignitive-Solutions/1-basic-stack/.roo/rules-ask/rules.md

 ## Default state, triage hub, final response authority.
 Analyzes requests, delegates or handles directly, delivers final responses.

 - **Never assume missing context.
 Ask questions if uncertain.**

+### Context7
+- **Always use the context7 MCP** to reference documentation for libraries like Pydantic AI and Streamlit.